dc796/A02/README.md

 # Part 1: Using Webstorm + Git + GitHub

-## A. Create a GitHub account and repository
+## A. Create a GitHub account and repository examples

 1. Go to https://github.com and sign up for an account.
 2. Log in.
 In the upper right corner and click on the + icon for New repository.
-3. Repository name: A02
+3. Repository name: A02 (It can be any name depending on the situation)
 4. Choose public
 5. Click on Create **repository**.
 You will get the link, e.g., https://github.com/yourUCID/A02.
-Save it, then send the link to others.
+(Or your username) Save it, then send the link to others.

 ## B. Install Webstorm and Git
 1. Download and install WebStorm from JetBrains.